Broadcasting in Illuminatia

 Originally, the BSM allowed only broadcasts with a small geographic reach limited to a city or metropolitan area and licensed this class of stations, known as the Local Information Station (LIS), exclusively to public service governmental entities.
 Later, broadcasting within the same technical context was opened up to other civic entities, organizations, and other non-profits utilizing stations licensed as a so-called Registered Civilian Station (RCS).
 As broadcasting technology evolved, the BSM established an adjacent band of channels for full-power regional operation.
 Existing broadcasters eventually migrated to these channels and previously-utilized band of channels was turned over to amateur and experimental operation.

 The original standard of wireless broadcasting involved transmitting a monaural audio program using single-sideband (SSB) modulation, similar to but different from the AM or mediumwave broadcasting of the earlier days of Earth.
 Later, a system of superior stereophonic audio fidelity using frequency modulation (FM) was developed and began operation on the Medium Wave (MW) band.

-Television broadcasting finally developed and was rolled-out using an analogue transmission system in the Short Wave (SW) band.
-Television ownership and localism looks very much like that of traditional Illuminatian wireless broadcasting.
-The same major wireless networks also produced parallel television networks.
-Wireless and television now co-exist and thrive, serving their audiences compelling content, highlighting the strengths of either medium.
+Telekinephotography broadcasting finally developed and was rolled-out using an analogue transmission system in the Short Wave (SW) band.
+Telekinephotography outlet ownership and localism looks very much like that of traditional Illuminatian wireless broadcasting.
+The same major wireless networks also produced parallel telekinephotography networks.
+Wireless and telekinephotography now co-exist and thrive, serving their audiences compelling content, highlighting the strengths of either medium.